JustinAbner/DataScience_Portfolio/Data Visualizations/README.md

 # Data Visualizations

-## Demonstrating visuls created on other non Python platforms.
+## Demonstrating visuals created using R and a Tableau dashboard.